 Single Cycle Instruction Issue

-In GCN architecture, one instruction is issued every 4 cycles, but RDNA issues one instruction every 1 cycle, which is more efficient way to handle simple instructions and it improves efficiency.
+In GCN architecture, one instruction is issued every 4 cycles, but RDNA issues one instruction every 1 cycle, which is a more efficient way to handle simple instructions and it improves efficiency.

 Wavefront Size (Wave32)